spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 ## Discount priority

 In cases when several discounts can apply to a customer order, a Back Office user can set the discount priorities.
 The discount priority is an integer value which defines the order in which the discounts are applied.
+See [Discount calculation logic](#discount-calculation-logic) for details on how discounts are calculated based on their priorities.

 Discount prioritization behavior does not depend on the [discount type](#discount-types).
 For example, you might have the following priorities for different types:

 * Cart rule discount with priority 1